MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control.md

 ## Next steps

-> [!div class="nextstepaction"]
-> To learn how to use and set up policies to control cloud app use, see [Control cloud apps with policies](control-cloud-apps-with-policies.md).
+To learn how to use and set up policies to control cloud app use, see [Control cloud apps with policies](control-cloud-apps-with-policies.md).

 [!INCLUDE [Open support ticket](includes/support.md)]